pesto-students/exercises-batch-8/README.md

     }
   ```

 I believe that the `Snippet-1` is much more understandable as well as testable since the design of the program is basically a single function which will act as an interface for the consumer.
-Moreover it follows a design principle of composability of independent units i.e functions and referential transparency as the functions such as
+Moreover it follows a design principle of composability of independent units i.e functions and referential transparency as the functions such as `secondStageSetter` and `clipToLowerLimit` essentially operate on a single global variable and this makes them easier to test.

-In the `Snippet-2` the logic within each function is
+In the `Snippet-2` the program logic within each function is tougher to follow as there are too many procedural constructs within a single function such as multiple `return` statements as well as expressions with nested comparison operators.

 (tldr)